SECURITIES AND EXCHANGE COMMISSION

 T.“Outplacement Benefits” means, with respect to a Participant, employment outplacement services to be provided by a provider selected by the Employer during the period of time set forth opposite the Participant’s Employment Level under the heading “Outplacement Services Period” on Schedule A.

-U.“Qualifying Termination” means, with respect to a Participant, a termination of the Participant’s employment with the Employer by the Employer without Cause and, if the Participant’s Employment Level is Vice President or higher, by the Participant for Good Reason, in either case, which occurs during the CIC Protection Period.
+V.“Qualifying Termination” means, with respect to a Participant, a termination of the Participant’s employment with the Employer by the Employer without Cause or by the Participant for Good Reason, in either case, which occurs during the CIC Protection Period.

 The participants in this Plan (“Participants”) are all regular U.S. full-time employees of the Company and its direct and indirect subsidiaries.